Natural Disasters: How Families Can Help

 Make a Donation

-These charitable organizations provide assistance to people affected by crises and natural disasters; most accept donations.
+Here are some charitable organizations that help people affected by crises and

 [Please note: By clicking on these links, you will be leaving our site.]

 - Doctors Without Borders

 - Save the Children

 - International Rescue Committee